 \section{Some geometric comments}

 In this last section, we make some geometric comments about the pair $(S, G)$ (\cref{sec:3}).
-In particular, starting from the K3 surface $S$, we compute projective models of two new K3 surfaces and of a \emph{hyperkaehler manifold}\footnote{hyperkaehler manifolds, also called \emph{irreducible holomorphic symplectic manifolds}, are higher dimensional analogs of K3 surfaces - see \cite{debarre} for an introduction}.
-For each of them, we inspect to which extent the group $G$, acting on the K3 surface $S$, acts on the varieties constructed.
+In particular, starting from the K3 surface $S$, we compute projective models of a new K3 surface and of a \emph{hyperk\"ahler manifold}\footnote{hyperk\"ahler manifolds, also called \emph{irreducible holomorphic symplectic manifolds}, are higher dimensional analogues of K3 surfaces - see \cite{debarre} for an introduction.}.
+For each of them, we inspect to which extent the group $G$, acting on the K3 surface $S$, acts on the new varieties constructed.